Sustainable Saratoga uses education, advocacy, and action to have a wide-ranging impact on our community, to benefit current and future generations

 - Children’s STEM Fair: we held a children’s interactive STEM fair in collaboration with the Saratoga Springs Public Library and the Children’s Museum at Saratoga

 Sustainable Saratoga supports “smart” development policies that reduce environmental impacts and make our community more livable for everyone.
 We focus on sustainability issues related to alternative transportation, parking, and protecting our natural areas.
 Here are a few advocacy efforts we led in 2019:

 - Parking: we advocated City Hall to initiate a managed parking system and to have a robust public process to decide the future of City-owned property.

 - Alternative transportation: we supported the downtown connector of the Saratoga Greenbelt Trail, the installation of bike lanes on Lake Avenue and the Henry Street Pilot program to create a safer, bike-friendly community will encourage people to bike rather than drive.

-- We surveyed the candidates’ positions on local sustainability issues to help voters make informed decisions.
+- Local elections: We surveyed the candidates’ positions on local sustainability issues to help voters make informed decisions.

-- Protection of our natural resources: we promoted awareness of the need to protect our region’s water quality.
+- Natural resource protection: we promoted awareness of the need to protect our natural resources, particularly our region’s water quality.

 Sustainable Saratoga was busy in 2019 and is planning for an exciting 2020 that will offer even more opportunities to make a difference in our community.
 Read more about our 2019 achievements and our plans for 2020 (coming soon).